Max Roach: Early life and career

 Roach's family moved to the Bedford-Stuyvesant neighborhood of Brooklyn, New York, when he was four years old.
 He grew up in a musical home with his gospel singer mother.
 He started to play bugle in parades at a young age.
 At the age of 10, he was already playing drums in some gospel bands.

 In 1942, as an 18-year-old recently graduated from Boys High School in Brooklyn, he was called to fill in for Sonny Greer with the Duke Ellington Orchestra performing at the Paramount Theater in Manhattan.
-He starting going to the jazz clubs on 52nd Street and at 78th Street & Broadway for Georgie Jay's Taproom, where he played with schoolmate Cecil Payne.
-His first professional recording took place in December 1943, backing Coleman Hawkins.
+He started going to the jazz clubs on 52nd Street and at 78th Street & Broadway for Georgie Jay's Taproom, where he played with schoolmate Cecil Payne.
+Roach's first professional recording took place in December 1943, backing Coleman Hawkins.

-He was one of the first drummers, along with Kenny Clarke, to play in the bebop style.
-Roach performed in bands led by Dizzy Gillespie, Charlie Parker, Thelonious Monk, Coleman Hawkins, Bud Powell, and Miles Davis.
-He played on many of Parker's most important records, including the Savoy Records November 1945 session, which marked a turning point in recorded jazz.
+Roach was one of the first drummers, along with Kenny Clarke, to play in the bebop style, and he performed in bands led by Dizzy Gillespie, Charlie Parker, Thelonious Monk, Coleman Hawkins, Bud Powell, and Miles Davis.
+Roach played on many of Parker's most important records, including the Savoy Records November 1945 session, which marked a turning point in recorded jazz.
 His early brush work with Powell's trio, especially at fast tempos, has been highly praised.

 Roach nurtured an interest in and respect for Afro-Caribbean music and traveled to Haiti in the late 1940s to study with the traditional drummer Ti Roro.